How to Choose a Volunteer Abroad Program

 Volunteer abroad programs can include different services.
 Do not compare two programs only by the headline fee.
 Compare what the fee actually covers.

-Accommodation Where you stay, what type of room it is and whether it is included for the full program period.
+Check where you stay, what type of room it is and whether accommodation is included for the full program period.

-Airport pickup Whether pickup is included, when it is available and what happens if you arrive outside the normal window.
+Check whether airport pickup is included, when it is available and what happens if you arrive outside the normal pickup window.

 Ask About Safety and Support